What makes couples therapy successful?

 In some cases, it takes time for couples to be able to do so because of ongoing conflicts, past hurts, and distrust.
 In these cases, it is important to focus on the trust and healing first, so that reconciliation can occur.

 2. Be Honest and Open with your Therapist

 You may feel you’ve tried everything at this stage.
-You may have had countless conversations or arguments with your partner, researched the issue online, talked to friends, and tried different approaches.
+You may have had countless conversations or arguments with your partner.
+You may have researched the issue online or talked to friends, and tried different approaches.
 You may be skeptical of therapy, or simply skeptical as to whether your problems can be overcome in a way that satisfies both of you.

 It is always possible your problems can’t or won’t be overcome.
 In some cases, a couple may determine their relationship is no longer healthy or compatible and decide to consciously uncouple.
 However, these are the minority of cases.
 In most situations, the problem is solvable.
 In therapy, you will be asked to suspend your disbelief and be open to the possible benefits from the techniques used in therapy.

 This may include communication exercises, intimacy homework, referral to medical providers, and considering new ways of framing your issue.
 Therapists use evidence-based methods that have a track record of success.
 When people are courageous by being open to the process, they can benefit from therapy interventions.

 3. Prioritize Your Appointments